-Student responsibilities for unexcused absences:
+Student responsibilities for unacknowledged absences:

 With the exception of extended absences due to family vacations or trips, students will be responsible for making up missed work during FLEX.
-Students will have to make up 60 minutes for each class they miss.
 Failure to attend this tutorial time will result in forfeiture of marks for any assignments, quizzes, tests, or other assessment of learning that took place during the absence and/or suspension from class until the missed work and time are made up.
-If the student has accrued over 5 unexcused absences per class and has not made up the time they will face administrative consequences and/or withdrawal from class.
+If student's have more than 5 absences per class and have not made up the time, they will face administrative consequences and/or be placed on an attendance contract.
 Teachers will be expected to outline clear expectations and procedures for their class and include these in their course outlines.

 If students are expected to make up missed work and learning time during FLEX, the classroom teacher will provide a referral to the student and the office for the next scheduled FLEX session.
 The teacher will provide that work for the student to complete in the FLEX session.
 Failure to appear at the scheduled tutorial session will result in forfeiture of any work missed.
+FLEX block is often pivotal in student success; therefore, parents cannot excuse their students from FLEX.